EngineerGirl/LewisAndClarkJourney/biographies.md

 ## Meriwether Lewis
 Meriwether Lewis was born on August 18, 1774.
-At age [x] he joined the army because [x].
-In [year], Thomas Jefferson asked him to lead an expedition to explore the Louisiana Territory.
+In 1794 he joined the army, and in 1801 was appointed as Thomas Jefferson's secretary.
+In 1803, Thomas Jefferson asked him to lead an expedition to explore the Louisiana Territory.
 He agreed, and picked William Clark, a man he knew from the army, as a co-leader.
-In 1803, the expedition, a team of roughly 40 men, set off.
-It took them two years to navigate the Lousiana Territory, and teh expedition ended in 1805.
+In 1804, the expedition, a team of roughly 40 men, set off.
+It took them two years to navigate the Lousiana Territory, and the expedition ended in 1806.
 However, after the expedition completed, Thomas Jefferson appointed Lewis governor of the Lousiana Territory, which turned out to be a mistake, as Lewis was an introvert.
 Three years after the expedition completed, he committed suicide.

 ## William Clark